 Since its launch in 2014, this groundbreaking Fund has helped to bring $18 million in financing to support six development projects in the Greater Boston area – three of which are in communities currently in the research study.
 CLF is using what we learn from the Healthy Neighborhoods Study to improve the impact of the Fund.

 About the Study

-CLF and our partners will repeat the research study every year for the next three years.
+The partners are repeating the research study every year for the next several years.
 Community partners will continue to refine the surveys to focus on issues they are working to address locally.
 Researchers and community members alike work together to use this data to build solutions that meet their community’s development needs and priorities.

 Our Research in Action

 Already the findings are being applied in numerous ways.
 At CLF, we are using what we learn to improve and replicate the Healthy Neighborhoods Equity Fund.
 The Fund serves as a model for how to address the challenges of building healthy neighborhoods nationwide.

 Back at home, community partners are using the data to shape conversations with local politicians, developers, and residents and to advocate for more equitable housing developments.
 And nationally, researchers from across the country are drawing from this study’s unique perspective for urban development data, or as a template for their own research.